-Pricing Year: the annual period beginning on 1 October and ending on 30 September scm/h: standard cubic metres per hour a measure of gas capacity based on the flow rate
+Pricing Year: the annual period beginning on 1 October and ending on 30 September.

 Primary Connection type: consumers who connect directly to the "A" assets (backbone) by means of their own connection assets.
 Currently there are no "P" connection types.